Skip navigation

 Galapagos Day 2023

-Join us at the Royal Geographical Society on Thursday 19 October for Galapagos Day 2023, where our theme for the evening will be ‘Rewilding Galapagos’.
+We returned to the Royal Geographical Society on Thursday 19 October for Galapagos Day 2023, where our theme for the evening was ‘Rewilding Galapagos’.

 Find out more